ganapathy2000/.net/README.md

-6.c# program to print "is"
+6.C# program to print "is" in a given sentences: using System;<br>
-using System;<br>
 namespace Exercises<br>
 {<br>